 You need a job, yet your resume isn’t as robust as you would like it to be.
-You’ve dabbled here and there, but the experience you’ve accumulated doesn't add up to very much.
+You’ve dabbled here and there, but the experience you’ve accumulated still doesn't feel like enough.

-And, there are many career options that you can step into directly, get trained, and climb the ladder.
-So, never fear, not all jobs demand that you have years of experience.
-Having little to no experience is only a temporary thing!
+There are many careers that you can step into directly, get trained, and climb the ladder in.
+So, never fear, not all jobs demand that you have years of experience; and sometimes the ones that do will make exceptions for a qualified candidate.
+Whatever your story is, remember that having little to no experience is only temporary.